-NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wildcard Odds
+NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wild-Card Odds

-NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wildcard OddsDecember 19, 2018
+NFL Playoff Scenarios 2018-19: AFC, NFC Picture; Browns, Eagles Wild-Card OddsDecember 19, 2018

 The AFC West is a minefield heading into Week 16 of the NFL season.

-The two best records in the AFC belong to the Kansas City Chiefs and Los Angeles Chargers, and those two teams are tied for first place in the division.
-The Chiefs have the technical edge because they have the better divisional record, but the Chargers are in a position to pounce.
+The two best records in the AFC belong to the Kansas City Chiefs and Los Angeles Chargers, and those two teams are tied for first place in that division.
+The Chiefs have the edge because they have the better divisional record, but the Chargers are in a position to pounce.

-Los Angeles pulled off a 29-28 victory in Kansas City in Week 15, and the Chargers host the Baltimore Ravens Saturday night.
+Los Angeles pulled off a 29-28 victory in Kansas City in Week 15, and the Chargers host the Baltimore Ravens on Saturday night.
 The Chiefs must go on the road and take on the Seattle Seahawks.
-If the Chargers win on their home field and the Chiefs lose on the road, the Chargers will pass the Chiefs.
-If both teams win or lose, the Chiefs will retain their edge.
+If the Chargers win and the Chiefs lose, the Chargers will pass the Chiefs.
+If both teams win or lose, the Chiefs will retain their lead.

 Andy Reid says his team will put all of its efforts to getting back on track.
 "So what do we do?
-We get back on it," Reid said, per Dave Skretta of the Associate Press (h/t Fox Sports).
+We get back on it," Reid told reporters.
 "You have to be resilient.
-That’s what you do, you learn from your mistakes.
-That’s real.
-Then you become a better team and get yourself ready to go play Seattle, and that’s what we will do."
+That's what you do: You learn from your mistakes.
+That's real.
+Then you become a better team and get yourself ready to go play Seattle, and that's what we will do."

 Here's how the playoff picture looks with two weeks to go in the regular season.